ildevelop/BookAppAngular/README.md

 # Online Book Store angular 2

-This project was Ilya radu
+This project was created by Ilya radu

 ## Development server
 Run `ng serve` for a dev server - node.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.